-Decreasing LDL cholesterol intake while increasing HDL cholesterol intake may improve blood flow to the heart by reducing the amount of plaque in your arteries.
+Decreasing low-density lipoprotein (LDL) cholesterol intake while increasing high-density lipoprotein (HDL) cholesterol intake may improve blood flow to the heart by reducing the amount of plaque in your arteries.
 Limiting fat and cholesterol in your diet can also help you lose weight.

 Regular aerobic training can help increase your physical abilities and quality of life.
 You should aim to exercise for at least 30 minutes per day on most days of the week.
 Begin slowly and work your way to this goal.
 Depending on the symptoms and severity of your condition, your doctor may have you do an exercise test before starting a program.